Most Commented Activities on Golden Carers

 Armchair Travel takes people to faraway places without leaving home.
 It provides a sensory experience and the opportunity to learn about exotic lands and important past events in a meaningful manner.
 This is a wonderful activity for seniors living in nursing homes and suitable for people with dementia.

-Anna is a 79 year old lady suffering from the 2nd stage of dementia.
+Anna is a 79 year old lady living with 2nd stage dementia.
 She seems to understand what staff say but is very slow to respond.
 She is restless most of the day, sitting for only minutes at time...

 These touchy-feely sensory pouches (also known as squish bags and sensory pads) are a wonderful way to explore the senses.
 They are also so easy to make!
 Making sensory pouches is a quick and inexpensive way to make an engaging and relaxing sensory activity for people living with dem